AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 The following sections identify the things you need to consider before designing your solution.

 ## Identifying what is outside and inside a VM
-As you design your template, it's helpful to look at the requirements in terms of what's outside and inside the virtual machines (VMs):
+As you design your template, it’s helpful to look at the requirements in terms of what's outside and inside the virtual machines (VMs):

 * Outside means the VMs and other resources of your deployment, such as the network topology, tagging, references to the certs/secrets, and role-based access control.
 All these resources are part of your template.
 * Inside means the installed software and overall desired state configuration.
 Other mechanisms, such as VM extensions or scripts, are used in whole or in part.
-These mechanisms may be identified and executed by the template but aren't in it.
+These mechanisms may be identified and executed by the template but aren’t in it.

-Common examples of activities you would do "inside the box" include -
+Common examples of activities you would do “inside the box” include -

 * Install or remove server roles and features
 * Install and configure software at the node or cluster level